savashn/ecewo/docs/examples/authentication.md

 }
 ```

-If login is successful, we’ll see a `Login successful!` response and a header like `"Cookie": "session=VKdbMRbqMhh_40F6ef2FreEba6JqkH16"` will be added to the headers.
+If login is successful, we'll see a `Login successful!` response and a header like `"Cookie": "session=VKdbMRbqMhh_40F6ef2FreEba6JqkH16"` will be added to the headers.

 ## Logout